 - Sometimes previous claims by a homeowner can make it difficult to get insurance.
 A CLUE report—a claims information report offered by the consumer reporting agency LexisNexis—will disclose previous claims and can be obtained online.

 Consider getting replacement coverage.
 It doesn’t cost that much more to obtain, and it will rebuild your home if it’s destroyed.

-The purchase contract gives a buyer a certain number of days to conduct inspections in most states, including a home inspection.
+In most states, the purchase contract gives a buyer a certain number of days to conduct inspections, including a home inspection.
 You might also consider a pest inspection, a chimney inspection, or a sewer inspection.
-You're often free to cancel the contract if you uncover a major defect, but again, it helps immeasurably to understand the process:
+You’re often free to cancel the contract if you uncover a major defect, but again, it helps immeasurably to understand the process:

 - Not every state requires inspectors to possess any licensing or credentials.

 - A home inspection is for your edification and isn’t a laundry list to present to the seller to repair.